USC-NSL/Computational-Agroecology/README.md

 ```shell
 $ make
 ```
-The binary executable file will be named `main`.
+The binary executable file will be named `main` under the directory `environment`.

 # Unit tests